Ashutowsh/EDX-Back-end-Application-Final-Project./README.md

 # EDX-Back-end-Application-Final-Project.

-This is EDX final Assignment for BBack-end Application Development with Node.js and Express.
+This is EDX final Assignment for Back-end Application Development with Node.js and Express.